HumanCellAtlas/dcp-community/charters/DataBrowser/charter.md

 * Implementation of other language bindings for the APIs.

 ## Milestones and Deliverables
 * Nov 2018:  Deploy a minimum viable product (MVP) feature set as part of the HCA DCP beta test phase.
-* Q4  2018:  Interface to the Matrix Service.
+Interface to the Expression Matrix Service.
 * Q1  2019:  Implement as needed improved scaling/hardening to address any gaps identified during the HCA DCP beta test phase.
 * 1H  2019:  Save search queries.
 Pass search results to Analysis Applications.
 Integration with authentication and authorization facilities.
 API documentation.